 Thanks to our Vancouver city editor, Lindsay Follett for this fun and helpful post!
 We have included Calgary references to help you this weekend!

 When Halloween falls on a school day, all is right with the world.
 When Halloween falls on a weekend… good luck parents!
-If your kids are anything like mine, the hours between wake-up and trick-or-treating are long and full of “can we go, yet?”.
+If your kids are anything like mine, the hours between wake-up and trick-or-treating are long and full of “Can we go, yet?”.
 In an effort to cling – with weakening fingernails – to my sanity, I’ve come up with a checklist of ideas to occupy the kids during the daylight hours of October 31st.
-If you have more ideas to add to this list, please share them in the Comments section…remember we are all in this parenting-zoo together.
+If you have more ideas to add to this list, please share them in the Comments section…remember we are all in this parenting zoo together.
 Happy Halloween!

-Plan a Spooky Meal I love to cook (it makes up for my non-craftiness in every other aspect of my life).
+Plan a Spooky Meal: I love to cook (it makes up for my non-craftiness in every other aspect of my life).
 A few years ago my mother-in-law sent me this great recipe: Ghostly Shepherd’s Pie.
 Crazy easy and always a big hit!
 This year I’m going to get the kids to help assemble the dinner (e.g chop carrots, whip the potatoes, sprinkle on the cheese).
 Again, I should be able to fill 30 minutes with this activity.

-Explore Your Neighbourhood If your neighbourhood is anything like mine, there are plenty of Halloween decorations to make a family walk highly entertaining.
+Explore Your Neighbourhood: If your neighbourhood is anything like mine, there are plenty of Halloween decorations to make a family walk highly entertaining.
 If you have little ones who can spook easily, it might be a good idea to do a “practice” trick-or-treat walk.
 Visit the houses in the daylight when they aren’t nearly as spooky.
 If nothing else you might pick up a few ideas you want to implement in your own decorating next year.

-Visit the Library and Bring Home a Stash of Halloween Books Curling up on the couch and reading Halloween picture books are still a favourite for our kids.
+Visit the Library and Bring Home a Stash of Halloween Books: Curling up on the couch and reading Halloween picture books are still a favourite for our kids.
 We own a number (that only come out at Halloween) and the kids can’t stop pouring over them.
 The Calgary Public Library has a huge collection of Halloween books.
-A few favourites of mine are: Pumpkin Cat, Mole’s Harvest Moon, The Halloween Play, The Runaway Pumpkin, and The Haunted House that Jack Built.
+A few favourites of mine are Pumpkin Cat, Mole’s Harvest Moon, The Halloween Play, The Runaway Pumpkin, and The Haunted House that Jack Built.